kevmelendres/app-collection/README.md

 The program features single column analysis, which is capable of saving the results to an external file.
 Single file analysis results are saved to a text file and can be loaded back to the program, as needed.
 Program can also produce a PDF copy of the calculations.

 This program is also capable of handling batch analysis.
 Basically, it loops the single file analysis in order to conveniently analyze multiple sets of data.

-Data handling is done through Excel API.
+Data handling is done through Excel API by xlwings.
+GUI is created using PyQT (QT Designer).

 -------------------------------------------------